 ScreenToGif is the best GIF maker app on Windows I’ve used to date.
 It is free and packs almost all the features you will ever need.
 The app is divided into four sections depending on the end goal.
 These are recorder, webcam, board, and editor.

 Whenever you wish to create or convert a YouTube video to GIF, open the recorder option.
 Similar to the Mac app, you can drag to change the window size.
 Once you’re done recording, you can delete frames, add transitions, draw and tweak other aspects in the GIF editor.

-Closing Remarks: Create GIFs From YouTube Videos
+Closing Remarks: Make GIFs From YouTube Videos

-I hope now you know how to create GIFs from YouTube videos easily.
+I hope now you know how to make GIFs from YouTube videos easily.
 So, head to Techwiser’s YouTube channel and make some fun GIFs.
 If you already have tons of GIFs in your local storage, here are the top apps for editing GIFs you can check out (all platforms).